New Zealanders

-New Zealand culture is essentially a Western culture influenced by the unique environment and geographic isolation of the islands, and the cultural input of the Māori and the various waves of multiethnic migration which followed the British colonisation of New Zealand.
+New Zealand culture is a predominantly Western culture, influenced by the unique environment and geographic isolation of the islands, and the cultural input of the Māori and the various waves of multiethnic migration which followed the British colonisation of New Zealand.
+A colloquial name for a New Zealander is a Kiwi (/kiːwiː/).

+Etymology

+Historically 'New Zealander' was used as a term exclusively for the indigenous Māori and Europeans would refer to themselves as British or their respective home country.

 Ethnic origins

-The table above shows the broad ethnic composition of the New Zealand population at the 1961 census compared to that from the most recent data of the 2013 census.
-People of European descent constituted the majority of the 4.2 million people living in New Zealand, with 2,969,391 or 74.0% of the population in the 2013 New Zealand census.
-Those of full or part-Māori ancestry comprise 14.9% of New Zealanders.
+The table above shows the broad ethnic composition of the New Zealand population at the 1961 census compared to that from the most recent data of the 2023 census.
+People of European descent constituted the majority of the 4.9 million people living in New Zealand, with 3,099,858 or 62.1% of the population in the 2023 New Zealand census.
+Those of full or part-Māori ancestry comprise 17.8% of New Zealanders.
 The residual "others" ethnic group consists largely of Asians and Pacific Islanders.